aylward/wg-ultrasound/annotation_and_anonymization/README.md

-# wg-ultrasound
+# wg-ultrasound / Annotation and Anonymization

-This repository holds the work-in-progress material for MONAI's ultrasound working group.
+This repository holds the work-in-progress material for the ultrasound working group's Annotation and Anonymization subgroup.

 Join our email list:
 - https://groups.google.com/g/monai-wg-ultrasound